The Use of Digital Technologies in Caucasian Jihadist Propaganda: From Websites to Digital Jihadist Jamaats

 Palitra News.
 (2018, June 28).
 Ahmed Chataevis khmovani gzavnili islamur sakhelmts’ipos ert-ert liders, sadats Sakartvelozets aris saubari [Ahmed Chatayev’s voice message to one of the leaders of the Islamic State, which also mentions Georgia] [Video]. https://palitranews.ge/video/ahmed-chataevis-khmovani-gzavnili-islamur-sakhelmtsifos-ert-ert-liders-sadats-sakartvelozets-aris-saubari

-Pink, S., Horst, H., Postill, J., Hjorth, L., Lewis, T., & Tacchi, J. (2015).
+Pink, S., Horst, H., Postill, J., Hjorth, L., Lewis, T., & Tacchi, J. (2016).
 Digital ethnography: Principles and practice.
+SAGE Publications Ltd.

-Program on Extremism (GWU).
-(2022).
-Terrorism, violent extremism, and the war in Ukraine (Briefing).
+Program on Extremism (2022).
+Terrorism, violent extremism, and the war in Ukraine (Briefing). https://extremism.gwu.edu/terrorism-violent-extremism-and-the-war-in-ukraine.

 Ratelle, J.-F. (2017).
 The North Caucasus insurgency: A potential spillover into the Russian Federation?
 Caucasus Analytical Digest, 93, 2-5.

 Schmid, A. P., & Tinnes, J. (2015).
 Foreign (terrorist) fighters with IS: A European perspective.
-The Hague: International Centre for Counter-Terrorism (ICCT). https://doi.org/10.19165/2015.2.02
+The Hague: International Centre for Counter-Terrorism (ICCT).
+DOI:10.19165/2015.1.08.
+ISSN:2468-0656.

 Security Affairs.
-(2015, November 19).
+(2015, November 20).
 The ISIS guide: How to stay secure online.
-Security Affairs. https://securityaffairs.com/42115/hacking/opsec-isis-guide.html
+Security Affairs. https://securityaffairs.com/42115/hacking/opsec-isis-guide.html.

 Snow, D. A., & Benford, R. D. (1988).
 Ideology, frame resonance, and participant mobilization.
 International Social Movement Research, 1, 197-217.

-Souleimanov, E. A., & Laryš, M. (2024).
+Souleimanov, E. A., &Laryš, M. (2024).
 Driven by revenge: Why Chechen foreign fighters have joined Ukraine against Russia.
-Nationalities Papers, 53(5), 1060–1076. https://doi.org/10.1017/nps.2024.85
+Nationalities Papers, 53(5), 1060-1076. https://doi.org/10.1017/nps.2024.85

 Speckhard, A., & Ellenberg, M. D. (2020).
 ISIS in their own words: Recruitment history, motivations for joining, travel, experiences in ISIS, and disillusionment over time - Analysis of 220 in-depth interviews of ISIS returnees, defectors and prisoners.
 Journal of Strategic Security, 13(1), 82-127. https://doi.org/10.5038/1944-0472.13.1.1791